heyitsguay/heyitsguay.github.io/_posts/2019/Image Extrapolation Part 2/2019-08-05-Image-Extrapolation-Part-2-Neural-Inpainting.markdown

   </a>
 </p>

-The paper's innovations in network layers (feature expansion, context normalization) and loss functions deserve their own deeper dive-in, but right now I am interested in results!
+The paper's innovations in network layers (feature expansion, context normalization) and loss functions deserve their own deeper dive, but right now I am interested in results!

 #### Getting it running